eclipse/kuksa.val/doc/usage.md

   --port arg (=8090)                    If provided, `kuksa-val-server` shall
                                         use different server port than default
                                         '8090' value
+  --record (=0)                         Enable record feature for replaying into
+                                        the server later on.
+Record file will be stored to the specified path with timestamp.
+                                        File format is *.csv
+                                        possible values:
+                                          - 0: no Record
+                                          - 1: Record Set Value
+                                          - 2: Record Set Value and Get Value

+  --record-path (='.')
+Specify path where the record file should
+                                        be stored to.

   --log-level arg                       Enable selected log level value.
 To
                                         allow for different log level
                                         combinations, parameter can be provided